 It is used to request data from the probe using a set of commands as outlined in the document below:

 Yes.
-However, soil probes should be calibrated to soil type on site at the time of installation.
-Soil type calibration is different to our factory calibration which is to ensure life-time sensor-to-sensor and probe-to-probe repeatability.
+However, for maximum accuracy (eg. for scientists or researchers) soil probes should be calibrated to soil type on site at the time of installation.
+Soil type calibration is different to our factory calibration which is to ensure life-time sensor-to-sensor and probe-to-probe repeatability, which is of highest importance in all applications.
+Ultimately, the daily water usage of the crop is a clear indicator to assist farmers in making optimal irrigation decisions, even without additional soil type calibration.

 EnviroPro® soil probes are used in many applications spanning multiple industries around the world.
 Soil probes are most often used by the farming industry, and applications include turf, trees, flowers, vegetables, citrus, vines, cane fields, grains and dry-land crops, and many other plantations of varying scale.